elenawzy/COVID-Cases-Monitor/README.md

 ```
 pytest --cov-report term --cov=COVIDMonitor tests/unit_tests.py (in the root directory)
 ```
-This will also show the coverage, which is an overall 81%.
+This will also show the coverage.

 ## Pair Programming